cortesimone/slide-opengeodata-roma-2014/README.md

-# OSM Data on Windows
+# OSM for developers
+## or, how I stopped worrying about layers, and love the database

 A presentation for OpenGeoData by Simone Cortesi (@simonecortesi), and Maurizio Napolitano (@napo).
 Rome - 27th february 2014